joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

 **unescape** unescapes (basic) HTML entities in a string.
 This currently decodes the following entities only: `&apos;`, `&quot;`, `&lt;`, `&gt;`, `&amp;`, `&#dd;` and `&#xhh;`.

-**to_xpath** returns an XPath literal or expression that evaluates to the original string for use in WebsiteAgent.
+**to_xpath** returns an XPath literal or expression that evaluates to the original string for use in a WebsiteAgent.

 For example, suppose you are making a WebsiteAgent that receives an event with a `word` to look up on a glossary web page to create a new event.
 It would have to dynamically build an XPath expression like this:

     //dl/dt[text()={{word | to_xpath}}][1]/following-sibling::dd[1]/text()

-It is more robust to use the filter here than to put `'{{word}}'` or `"{{word}}"` in that it wouldn't blow up the whole expression even if `word` contained the apostrophe, quotation mark, or both.
+It is more robust to use the filter here than to put `'{{word}}'` or `"{{word}}"`, in that it wouldn't blow up the whole expression even if `word` contained the apostrophe, quotation mark, or both.
+You can also use this with the `_response_` object to do extract and escape some header, such as `{{ _response_.headers.Content-Type | to_xpath }}`.

 **regex_replace** & **regex_replace_first** replace all/first regex matching strings with a substring.
 Very similar to the [built in replace](https://docs.shopify.com/themes/liquid-documentation/filters/string-filters#replace).